nodejs/node/COLLABORATOR_GUIDE.md

 issue may be closed.
 Remember that issues can always be re-opened if necessary.

-### Ready to land pull requests
+### Author ready pull requests

-A pull request that is still awaiting the minimum review time is considered `ready` as soon as the CI has been started, it has at least one approval, and it has no outstanding review comments.
-Please always make sure to add the appropriate `ready` label to the PR in that case and remove it again as soon as that condition is not met anymore.
+A pull request that is still awaiting the minimum review time is considered `author-ready` as soon as the CI has been started, it has at least one approval, and it has no outstanding review comments.
+Please always make sure to add the appropriate `author-ready` label to the PR in that case and remove it again as soon as that condition is not met anymore.

 ### Handling own pull requests